openwdl/wdl/versions/development/SPEC.md

 Inputs to the workflow are provided as a key/value map where the key is of the form `workflow_name.input_name`.

-* A task usually has its inputs supplied when called by a workflow.
+* A task has its inputs supplied when called by a workflow.
     * Example: `call my_task { input: my_task_input=... }`
+* All required task inputs which do not have defaults should be filled by the calling workflow.
-* A workflow is allowd not to specify all inputs in this block.
-In this case, the inputs bubble up to become an input to the workflow instaead.
+* A workflow is allowed not to specify optional inputs in a task's input block.
+  In this case, the inputs bubble up to become an input to the workflow instead.
     * Example: an unsupplied input might have the fully-qualified name `my_workflow.my_task.my_task_input.`
 * If that workflow is used as a subworkflow, the input is allowed to bubble up